slick/slick/src/sphinx/sql-to-slick.rst

 Slick
 ^^^^^^
-This code shows a subquery computing a single value in combination with a :doc:`user defined database function <userdefined>`.
+This code shows a subquery computing a single value in combination with a :doc:`user-defined database function <userdefined>`.

 .. includecode:: code/SqlToSlick.scala#slickQuerySemiRandomChoose